 Critics argued:

-• WWE failed to capitalize on the momentum.
+- WWE failed to capitalise on the momentum.

 This fueled broader criticism of WWE’s handling of women’s championships at the time—where titles often felt secondary to non-wrestling storylines.